-- 1 DIP= Dust Ignition Proof - 2 This option is not available for devices with a Drop antenna - 3 This option is available if the flange has a flange face Type B1 or Raised Face (RF) - 4 This option can be attached to a stainless steel flange with a low pressure rating.
+- 1 The WHG approval is available for devices with an antenna diameter equal to or larger than DN80 / 3 $^{\circ}$ - 2 DIP= Dust Ignition Proof - 3 DIP= Dust Ignition Proof.
+The WHG approval is available for devices with an antenna diameter equal to or larger than DN80 / 3". - 4 On request - 5 This option is not available for devices with a Drop antenna - 6 This option is available if the flange has a flange face Type B1 or Raised Face (RF) - This option can be attached to a stainless steel flange with a low pressure rating.
 For more data, refer to the list of accessories.